Merovius/insulterr/README.md

 There is still a lot of work needed to make this a usefull tool.
 The following is a short list of stuff, I intend to add over the next few days/weeks:

-* Localized insults (using LC\_MESSAGES to display insults in the preferred language of the user
 * Replacing error messages of (at least) zsh (for example, unknown commands do not trigger an insult yet)
 * Better installation